 If you avoid them in the first place, you’ll never have to wonder how to remove deodorant stains again.
 Take the extra few minutes in the morning to let your deodorant sink in before putting your shirt on.
 If you don’t have any time to spare, try switching to a different deodorant with more natural ingredients, or try making your own homemade deodorant.

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Deoflecken entfernen: Mit diesen Hausmitteln geht es ganz leicht** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Deoflecken entfernen: Mit diesen Hausmitteln geht es ganz leicht** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?